aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/copy-shapes/_index.md

 ## **Copying a Picture from one Worksheet to Another**

-To copy a picture from one worksheet to another, use the [**Worksheet.pictures.add**](https://reference.aspose.com/cells/nodejs-cpp/picturecollection/#add-string) method as shown in the sample code below.
+To copy a picture from one worksheet to another, use the [**PictureCollection.add(number, number, number, number, Uint8Array)**](https://reference.aspose.com/cells/nodejs-cpp/picturecollection/#add-number-number-number-number-uint8array-) method as shown in the sample code below.

 ```javascript
 const path = require("path");